edespino/cloudberry-site/docs/sql-stmts/create-extension.md

 ## Compatibility

-`CREATE EXTENSION` is a Cloudberry Database extension.
+`CREATE EXTENSION` is a Apache Cloudberry extension.

 ## See also